Tag: righteousness

 Psalm 115; Exodus 28:29–38; Philippians 1:3–11

-The Spirit as gift can often lead us to wonder if the Israelites ever had the or spiritual gifts of any sort.
+The as can often lead us to if the Israelites ever had the Holy Spirit or spiritual gifts of any sort.
 The answer is some did and some didn’t.
 The Urim and Thummim were used by the high priest to make decisions regarding the will of God.
 They were devices of some sort.
 Some think similar to coins that you tossed.
 Yep, so-called chance items.

-In the , they aren’t even mentioned as being used until…the from exile.
+In the Scriptures, they aren’t even mentioned as being used until…the return from exile.
 It wasn’t until Ezra and Nehemiah were working with the priests that the Scriptures mentioned the Urim and Thummim actually being used.
 Does this mean they weren’t used?
 Probably not by those in a role.
-It makes sense, as those in a prophetic role moved by the of the Holy Spirit.
+It makes sense, as those in a prophetic role moved by the power of the Holy Spirit.

 As the Psalmist says, it is all to bring glory to God.
 The Lord remembers his people.
-Those that and trust the Lord will receive blessings.
+Those that honor and the Lord will receive blessings.

 And when writes to the Philippians, he observes that they are being blessed as God continues working on them from the inside out.
 Paul knows that God will continue this good work.